lipsanen/DemoSplicer/README.md

 Fix the audio(allow sound to play through demo transitions while removing duplicate sounds from the following demo)

-Fix issue with header files occasionally being read incorrectly
+Fix issue with headers occasionally being read incorrectly

 Write correct information into the header file instead of just copying it from the first demo